 The retained earnings statement shows the changes in retained earnings during the year.
 The statement is prepared from the Retained Earnings account.
-Transactions and events that affect retained earnings are tabulated in account form as shown in Illustration 14-28 on page 448.
+Transactions and events that affect retained earnings are tabulated in account form as shown in Illustration 13-28.